AbsoluteStratos/nobber-sit/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+### Automation

+For the Github Workflow automation there are three items needed:

+- `GH_PAT`: Github personal access token for pushing to repo
+- `TWITCH_API_CLIENT_ID`: API client ID gotten from registering a [twitch app to the API](https://dev.twitch.tv/console/apps)
+- `TWITCH_API_CLIENT_SECRET`: API client ID gotten from registering a [twitch app to the API](https://dev.twitch.tv/console/apps)

+> For the twitch app, the oauth url can be `https://localhost`